Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Results

 We first estimate $\gdc$ by including the time-dependent part of the bias voltage only through photon-assisted tunneling.
 To this end we only consider the effect of $\vac$ on the density of states, while ignoring decoherence effects due to the oscillating voltage.
 For simplicity let us assume that the voltage is applied to the chemical potential $\mu_L(t)$ of the left reservoir while $\mu_R$ is constant.
 The voltage modulation effectively splits the energy levels in the left reservoir, leading to the effective density of states $\varrho'(E) = \sum_n J_n^2(\vac/\Omega) \varrho(E+n\Omega)$~\cite{Tien63}, which induces satellite peaks of the Kondo resonance in the equilibrium density of states $\varrho(E)$ weighted by Bessel functions.
 The differential conductance for this effective density of states,

 can be calculated by using the differential conductance $G_\mathrm{static}(V)=\gdc(\vdc=V,\vac=0)$ for the same system with a constant bias voltage~\cite{Goldin98}, which we take from an RTRG calculation.
 In \autoref{fig:G-comparison} this approximation is shown as blue lines and can be compared to the full FRTRG results (red lines).
 The comparison shows that this picture of photon assisted tunneling explains not only the satellite peak positions at $\vdc=n\Omega$, but it also predicts the relative peak weight $J_n^2(\vac/\Omega)$ in good agreement with the FRTRG results.
+In \autoref{fig:G-comparison}(a) the satellite peaks and their weights are visible, and in \autoref{fig:G-comparison}(b) the broad maxima and minima are due to $J_n^2(\vac/\Omega)$ with $n=-\vdc/\Omega$ as the dominant term in \Eq{eq:G_approx}.

 In contrast to the previously explained approximation, the FRTRG self-consistently takes into account processes causing decoherence of the many-body state.
 Thus the Kondo resonance and its replicas described by \Eq{eq:G_approx} are partially suppressed and broadened.
 However, as illustrated in \autoref{fig:G-vdc-vac} and \autoref{fig:G-comparison}(a), the decoherence is not strong enough to completely suppress the satellite peaks in the case of strong and sufficiently fast driving ($\vac>\Omega>\tkv$).
 This key result is confirmed by the experiments of Refs.~\cite{Kogan04,Bruhat18} (compare also Fig.~\ref{fig:experiment}).
 The decoherence due to the oscillating voltage reduces the height of the peaks in $\gdc(\vdc)$ while increasing the peak widths, as one can see in \autoref{fig:G-comparison}(a).
 The total peak weight is unaffected by the decoherence because the average current $I(\vdc')=\int_0^{\vdc'} \gdc d\vdc$ at large, constant bias voltage $\vdc'\gg\vac$ must be independent of $\vac$.
 These thoughts let us conclude that all effects seen in \autoref{fig:G-comparison}(a) can be qualitatively understood, while a quantitative description is achieved only by the here introduced FRTRG approach.